lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

    <a href="https://docs.lammps.org/angle_harmonic.html" target="_blank">page</a>

-..  container:: justify

 Finally, the *special_bonds* command, which was already seen in the previous tutorial, :ref:`carbon-nanotube-label`, sets the LJ and Coulomb weighting factors for the interaction between neighboring atoms.

 .. admonition:: About *special bonds*
     :class: info